 Finally, the annual property tax paid in respect of residential properties (Local Property Tax or LPT) is based on self-assessed banded capital values.
-The rate of tax is relatively low, but the use of self-assessment for LPT is generally regarded by the government as a successful way to create a tax base which is understood and accepted by taxpayers.
+The rate of tax is relatively low, but the use of self-assessment for LPT is generally regarded by the government as

-In Luxembourg, a Property Bill was tabled in Parliament in October 2022 seeking to reform the land tax (impôt foncier - "New IFON") and introduce two new national taxes: a land mobilisation tax (impôt à la mobilisation de terrains - "IMOB") and a tax on the non-occupation of housing (impôt sur la non-occupation de logements - "INOL").
-The New IFON will continue to apply to all owners of land in Luxembourg (with a lump sum tax deduction of €2,000 for the primary residence - subject to conditions).
-The main point of the reform is the update of the land values which have not changed since 1941.
-The IMOB aims to create an incentive for the actual construction of buildings on land earmarked for urbanisation.
+In the Netherlands, the ownership or use of real estate is subject to the following property taxes: a successful way to create a tax base which is understood and accepted by taxpayers. real estate tax, water board charges, sewerage charges and waste disposal charges.
+Certain property taxes are levied on the owner of the real estate, others on the user.
+An owner-occupier In Luxembourg, a Property Bill was tabled in Parliament in October 2022 seeking to reform the will be charged both.
+The municipal authority appraises the property to determine the tax base land tax (impôt foncier - "New IFON") and introduce two new national taxes: a land mobilisation tax for property tax purposes and reassesses the value of all properties each year.
+This value is the (impôt à la mobilisation de terrains - "IMOB") and a tax on the non-occupation of housing (impôt base of all taxation relating to the property (referred to as the 'WOZ value').
+The Netherlands is sur la non-occupation de logements - "INOL").
+The New IFON will continue to apply to all owners particularly interesting as it has a body - the Netherlands Council for Real Estate Assessment of land in Luxembourg (with a lump sum tax deduction of €2,000 for the primary residence -(Waarderingskamer; Ndlr: TEGOVA member) - which provides central guidance to municipalities subject to conditions).
+The main point of the reform is the update of the land values which have with regard to property tax valuations.
+It also carries out audits of the valuations to ensure connot changed since 1941.
+The IMOB aims to create an incentive for the actual construction of sistency across the country.

+buildings on land earmarked for urbanisation.
 It will require the establishment of a national register of undeveloped land.
 The IMOB will be calculated on the same basis as the New IFON but will be multiplied by a progressive tax rate increasing with the number of years the land remains undeveloped.
 The INOL aims to tax a building constructed for residential purposes that remains unoccupied (i.e. when no natural person is registered in it for a period of six months).
 To establish that a dwelling is not occupied, a national register of buildings and dwellings will be created.